NEET Eligibility Criteria 2025 (Out) By NTA - Age Limit, Number of Attempt & Qualification

 Hello Koushisk,

 Yes, you can absolutely attend NEET UG 2025 as an engineering student.
 There are no restrictions on appearing for NEET UG based on your current field of study.
-Since you've completed your 12th grade with the required subjects (Physics, Chemistry, Biology, and English), you are eligible to reappear for NEET UG.
+Since you've completed your 12th grade with the required subjects (Physics, Chemistry, Biology, and English), you are eligible to reappear

 Sorry aspirant, the information you provided is unclear and difficult to understand.
 Could you please clarify the following: